 The only exception is through marriage to an Italian, where you technically do not need to obtain a visa beforehand.

 Then the process usually follows the same path.
 First, within your first 8 days of being in Italy, you will need to get a “Permesso Kit” from the post office.
 You’ll need to include the required paperwork and photocopies, and fill out the forms inside.
-(For details on how to fill these out and the documentation required, see my Moving to Italy Guidebook).

 You’ll hand this back into the post office and pay a fee.
 A few months afterward you will then have an appointment at the Questura, the police headquarters.
 Note: you’ll want to bring photocopies and originals of ALL documentation you included in the original packet, you’ll also need your passport with you and 4 passport photos.